 - Diagnostic testing and associated office visits to determine the cause of infertility.
-This includes the physical examination, related laboratory testing, instruction, and medical/surgical procedures when preformed for the sole purpose of diagnosing and treating an infertile state.
-Diagnostic Services for the treatment of infertility include, but are not limited to hysterosalpingogram, laparoscopy and pelvic ultrasound; - Artificial Reproductive Technology (ART), including egg/sperm freezing and storage, is covered regardless of diagnosis; - Artificial insemination, limited to a lifetime maximum of six cycles and sperm wash; - Cost of acquiring semen; - Infertility related drugs or injectables; - Covered infertility-related supplies. - Charges for donor semen from donor banks or other providers; - Charges for harvesting and storage of semen other than for immediate use; and - Coverage for in vitro and in vivo fertilization is provided through United Life, including Services related to or supporting in vitro fertilization, GIFT or ZIFT.
+This includes physical examination, related laboratory testing, instruction, and medical/surgical procedures when performed for the sole purpose of diagnosing and treating an infertile state.
+Diagnostic Services for the treatment of infertility include, but are not limited to, hysterosalpingogram, laparoscopy, and pelvic ultrasound; - Assisted Reproductive Technology (ART), including egg/sperm freezing and storage, is covered regardless of diagnosis; - Artificial insemination, limited to a lifetime maximum of six cycles and sperm wash; - Cost of acquiring semen; - Infertility-related drugs or injectables; - Covered infertility-related supplies; - Charges for donor semen from donor banks or other providers; - Charges for harvesting and storage of semen other than for immediate use; and - Coverage for in vitro and in vivo fertilization, including Services or medications related to or supporting in vitro fertilization, GIFT, or ZIFT.